bricks-cloud/BricksLLM/README.md

    <a href="https://github.com/bricks-cloud/bricks/blob/main/LICENSE"><img src="https://img.shields.io/badge/license-MIT-red" alt="License"></a>
 </p>

 **BricksLLM** is a declarative Go framework that gives you building blocks to create reliable LLM workflows.
-Productionizing LLM applications is difficult due to the technology's probalistic nature. **BricksLLM** solves this issue by accelerating the developer development cycle and allowing developers to relentlessly test and improve their LLM applications continuously.
+Productionizing LLM is difficult due to the technology's probalistic nature. **BricksLLM** solves this issue by accelerating the developer development cycle and allowing developers to relentlessly test and improve their LLM applications continuously.

 * **Build**: Use BricksLLM building blocks to quickly build out your LLM backend.
 * **Test**: Unit test prompts and BricksLLM APIs in CI/CD.